The Archaeology of Ireland

 Day 2Arrive Dublin, Dublin Castle, City Walking Tour

 Arrive in Dublin in the early morning.
 Relax at the hotel before meeting the group in the afternoon for a walking tour.
-The City of Dublin can trace its origin back more than 1,000 years, and for much of this time, it has been Ireland’s principal city and the cultural, educational, and industrial center of the island.
-Beginning in the 9th century, it became a Viking settlement, until, in 1171, the Anglo-Normans took control and Dublin became the capital of the English Lordship of Ireland and was peopled extensively with settlers from England and Wales.
+Dublin can trace its origin back more than 1,000 years.
+For much of this time, it has been Ireland’s principal city and the island’s cultural, educational, and industrial center.
+Beginning in the 9th century, it was a Viking settlement.
+In 1171 the Anglo-Normans took control and Dublin became the capital of the English Lordship of Ireland and was populated extensively with settlers from England and Wales.
 Take a short walk to Dublin Castle, which was the seat of British rule in Ireland until 1922.
 Though the current incarnation dates to the 18th century, there has been a castle on this site since 1204.

 Conclude the evening with a welcome dinner in a quaint pub.
 Overnight at the Harding Hotel in the heart of Dublin.
 (D)